 Cactus delights the eye with its other-worldly appearance and striking flowers, but it also requires repotting from time to time.
-This task is often avoided by home gardeners who are generally either unsure how to do it or fear they'll kill the cactus.
-But the reality is that repotting cacti isn't all that difficult.
+Home gardeners often avoid this task, who are generally unsure how to do it or fear they will kill the plant.
+But the reality is that repotting a cactus is not all that difficult.

-Here are some easy steps to repot a cactus:
+Here are some easy steps that will help you to repot your cactus:

 Step 1: Find Right Size Pot for Cactus

-When it's time to repot a cactus, look for a container that's about 2 inches (5 cm) larger than the one the cactus is currently in.
-If the container is too large, the soil will stay wet longer than desirable for a cactus, which likes heat and dry elements that are normal in the desert where it grows wild.
+When it is time to repot a cactus, look for a pot about 2 inches (5 cm) larger than the one the cactus is currently in.
+If the pot is too large, the soil will stay wet longer than desirable for a cactus, which likes heat and dry elements that are normal in the desert where it grows wild.

 Step 2: Assemble Materials for Repotting Cactus

-Have all the necessary materials on hand: cactus soil, larger pot, protective gloves or tongs to handle the cactus, and a bamboo skewer or long, slender stick.
-It's also best to have a newspaper or protective covering on the bench or area where the repotting takes place.
+Have all the necessary materials on hand: potting soil, larger pot, protective gloves or tongs to handle the cactus, and a bamboo skewer or long, slender stick.
+It is also best to have a newspaper or protective covering on the bench or area where the repotting takes place.

 A word about cactus soil is necessary.
-Most garden centers carry cactus soil, which is a mixture of peat, perlite, horticultural vermiculite, and added nutrients.
-For a cactus garden, it's important that the right soil is used.
-A small bag costs about $4 to $5 and goes a long way.
+Most garden centers carry soil specially designed for growing cacti, a mixture of peat, perlite, horticultural vermiculite, and added nutrients.
+For a cactus garden, the right soil must be used.

 Step 3: Spread Small Amount of Soil in New Container

-Place a small amount of cactus soil in the bottom of the new container.
+Place a small amount of cactus soil in the bottom of the new pot.

-Wearing gloves, and possibly a long-sleeved shirt if the cactus is large, gently lift the cactus from the old container.
+Wearing gloves and possibly a long-sleeved shirt if the cactus is large, gently lift the cactus from the old pot.
 Tongs can also be used if the cactus has long and very sharp spines that may go through the gloves.
-For very small cacti, a newspaper can be used.
+For tiny cacti, you can use a newspaper.

 Examine the bottom of the cactus to see if there are mealy bugs.
-Also check to see if it's root-bound and, if so, gently break up some of the roots.
+Also, check to see if it is root-bound and, if so, gently break up some of the roots.
 This will permit them to spread and grow in the new pot.

 Step 5: Place Cactus in New Container

-Carefully set the cactus in the new container.
-If the bottom of the cactus is not level with the rim of the pot, remove it and add a little more soil.
+Carefully set the cactus in the new pot.
+If the cactus's bottom is not level with the pot's rim, remove it and add a little more soil.
 Keep doing this until the cactus is level with the rim.